 History of the Naples Army Airfield

-History of Naples Army Airfield, During the early days of aviation in Collier County, Florida.
+History of Naples Army Airfield, And Nearby Buckingham Field During the early days of aviation in 1940s, Florida.
 All incoming planes landed on a golf course or the beach.
 But, finally that all changed in December 1942 as World War II clamored for more pilots, more gunners, and more aircraft.
 That’s when they built the Naples Airdrome.
 Suddenly the skies over Naples, Florida were filled with P-39s, P-40s, B-17s, and RP-63s.
 These Aircraft all participated in the Army Air force’s flexible gunnery training program.
 As a result, hundreds of pilots and gunners were trained for combat and sent to the Pacific or European fronts.

 Established in 1942